meaniebeanie22/meaniebeanie22.github.io/chapters/end-of-the-first-days-fighting.md

 stores should be uncovered.
 Volunteers to go and bring in pork.”

 Gray and Hunter were the first to come forward.
-Well armed, they stole out of the stockade, but it proved a useless mission.
+Well armed, they stole out of the [:stockade](https://en.wikipedia.org/wiki/stockade), but it proved a useless mission.
 The mutineers were bolder than we fancied or they put more trust in Israel’s gunnery.
-For four or five of them were busy carrying off our stores and wading out with them to one of the gigs that lay close by, pulling an oar or so to hold her steady against the current.
-Silver was in the stern-sheets in command; and every man of them was now provided with a musket from some secret magazine of their own.
+For four or five of them were busy carrying off our stores and wading out with them to one of the [:gigs](https://en.wikipedia.org/wiki/Gig_(boat)) that lay close by, pulling an oar or so to hold her steady against the current.
+Silver was in the [:stern-sheets](#sternsheets) in command; and every man of them was now provided with a musket from some secret [:magazine](#magazine) of their own.

 The captain sat down to his log, and here is the beginning of the entry: